Segment Anything 3 (SAM 3)¶

 docker run -it --rm -p 9001:9001 --gpus=all roboflow/inference-server:latest

-This is the most common usage for SAM 3, allowing you to segment objects by text description.
+This is the most common usage for SAM 3, allowing you to segment all instances of a concept.
+Concepts can be described by text:

 curl -X POST 'http://localhost:9001/sam3/concept_segment?api_key=<YOUR_API_KEY>' \